Understanding THC and Its Metabolites in Urine Testing

 Chronic/heavy use: 30+ days

-(Detection varies with body fat, metabolism, hydration, and frequency of use.
+(Detection times can vary based on body fat, metabolism, hydration, and frequency of use.)

-Employers & Attorneys: Urine results cannot determine when cannabis was used or whether the person is cognitively impaired at the time of testing.
+Understanding these detection windows is essential for employers and attorneys.
+Urine test results cannot determine when cannabis was used or if a person is cognitively impaired at the time of testing.
+In a medical or legal context, a positive test only confirms prior exposure to cannabis, not current intoxication.

 References